slanglabs-projects/slang-react-native-sample-app/README.md

 }
 ```

-4. Change the keys in App.js to refer to the buddy_id and api_key specific to your account
+4. Change the keys in App.js to refer to the buddy_id and api_key specific to your account (as available in https://console.slanglabs.in)

 ```
 componentDidMount() {